wrm65/Capstone-Project-2024/README.md

    </p>

 ### Model Evaluation
-- The following four reports have been produced to select the best model for predicting Ofsted school grading:
+- The following four reports have been produced to compare and select the best model for predicting Ofsted school grading:
    <p>
     <ol type="1">
     <li><b>Performance Metrics:</b>Evaluate the performance of each model using metrics such as accuracy, F1 score, precision, and recall.</li>